gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the application requires backward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to all the current group members (see {{sec-group-rekeying-process}}).

-When the OSCORE Security Context expires, as specified by the 'exp' parameter of the Join Response, the node considers it invalid and to be renewed.
-Then, the node retrieves updated security parameters and keying material, by exchanging with the Group Manager a shortened Join Request sent to the same group-membership resource with the 'type' parameter set to 3 ("update key") and a shortened Join Response message, according to the approach defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}.
-Finally, the node uses the updated security parameters and keying material to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

-Furthermore, as discussed in Section 2.2 of {{I-D.ietf-core-oscore-groupcomm}}, the node may at some point experience a wrap-around of its own Sender Sequence Number in the group.
-When this happens, the node MUST send to the Group Manager a shortened Join Request message to the same group-membership resource, with the 'type' parameter set to 4 ("new").
-Upon receiving this request message, the Group Manager either rekeys the whole OSCORE group as discussed in {{sec-group-rekeying-process}}, or generates a new Sender ID for that node and replies with a shortened Join Response message where:

-* Only the parameters 'type', 'kty', 'key', 'profile' and 'exp' are present.

-* The 'clientId' parameter of the 'key' parameter specifies the new Sender ID of the node.

-# Leaving of a Group Member # {#sec-leaving}

-A node may be removed from the OSCORE group, due to expired or revoked authorization, or after its own request to the Group Manager.

-If the application requires forward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
-The leaving node must not be able to acquire the new security parameters and group keying material distributed after its leaving.

-Same considerations in Section 5 of {{I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.
-In particular, a node requests to leave the OSCORE group as described in Section 5.2 of {{I-D.ietf-ace-key-groupcomm}}, i.e. by sending to the Group Manager a request to the same group-membership resource with the 'type' parameter set to 2 ("leave").

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

 Source authentication of OSCORE messages exchanged within the group is ensured by means of digital counter signatures (see Sections 2 and 3 of {{I-D.ietf-core-oscore-groupcomm}}).
 Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify source authenticity of incoming group messages.